fherreralab/machine_learning_ray_tracing/README.md

 #### Geometric Parameters

-- angle between the incident ray and the incident plane, the incident angle (a_i)
+- angle between the incident ray and the incident plane, the incident angle (a_i).
-- normal vector of the incident plane (vnorm)
+- normal vector of the incident plane (vnorm).
-- the large of the crystal (thick)
+- the large of the crystal (thick).

 #### Parameters of the Crystal
-- Ordinary Refractive Index (no)
+- Ordinary Refractive Index (no).
-- Extraordinary Refractive Index (ne)
+- Extraordinary Refractive Index (ne).
-- Angle of the Optic Axis (a_c)
+- Angle of the Optic Axis (a_c).
-- Ordinary Gyrotropic Index (ge)
+- Ordinary Gyrotropic Index (ge).
-- Extraordinary Gyrotropic Index (go)
+- Extraordinary Gyrotropic Index (go).

 #### External Parameters
-- refractive index of the outside media (for example: air no=ne=1)
+- refractive index of the outside media (for example: air no=ne=1).
-- wavelength of the incident ray (lamda)
+- wavelength of the incident ray (lamda).

 ### Output
-- Mueller matrix of the material.
-(M)
+- Mueller matrix of the material (M).
-- the diference of the Optical path lenght inside the crystal.
-(OPD)
+- the diference of the Optical path lenght inside the crystal or Optical Path Difference (OPD).
-- The Brewster angle of the material. (brews)
+- The Brewster angle of the material (brews).

 ## Machine Learning